Other File Options¶

 There are a few other options that may be specified within

-clause, but which do not fit into any of the above
+an #include clause, but which do not fit into any of the above

 categories.
-These options are define:
+These options are define:, undefine:,

-seal-functions:
+seal-functions: and read-only:.

-options control the C
+The define: and undefine: options control the C

 preprocessor definitions which will be implicitly defined